3 Places You Can Visit in Tel Aviv

 After the overwhelming Jaffa Market and Tel Aviv Museum of Art, unwind in Park HaYarkon.
 It is the largest green space in the city.
 It is a popular site for events and concerts.
 On a lazy Saturday, you can cycle through the park and visit their Sportek Centre which holds many athletic activities.
 If you aren’t the sporty type, you can visit a lake near Ramat Gan or the Meymadion Water Park.
 Depending on when you visit you can also go to their annual open-air Opera in the Park or see other international music artists.

 During your stay in Tel Aviv, you could also experience the many beaches by finding Tel Aviv vacation rentals.
-There are short term rentals throughout Israel, and Jerusalem rentals can also be found.
-By visiting bnbkosher.com, you can select the location you want, like overlooking Gordon Beach or Jerusalem Beach, to wake up to beautiful sunrises or watch sunsets.
+There are short term rentals throughout Israel which can also be found.
+By visiting www.kosshack.com you can select the location you want, like overlooking Gordon Beach or Jerusalem Beach, to wake up to beautiful sunrises or watch sunsets.

 With an active nightlife scene, there is always something going on 24 hours a day.
 You are bound to find something that will make your trip to Israel one you can never forget.
 There is never a dull moment in Tel Aviv.